 PROGRAM AND SCHEDULE

 The conference will incorporate the Bread Loaf Writers’ Conference model of small, focused, genre-based workshops coupled with lectures and classes focusing on the art of literary translation.
 Workshops will be limited to ten participants so that each manuscript will receive individual attention and careful critique.
 All participants will also meet individually with their workshop leader to amplify and refine what was said in the workshop itself.

 This week-long conference of workshops, classes, lectures, readings, and discussions is for translators who want to improve their literary craft; for students mastering a foreign language and wanting to begin acquiring skills in the art of translation; for teachers interested in bringing the practice of literary translation into their classrooms; and for anyone wanting to learn more about and participate in the ever-growing community of literary translators.

-Acclaimed and award-winning translators Susan Bernofsky, Maureen Freely, Jennifer Grotz, Bill Johnston, and Don Share will constitute the faculty in this inaugural year of the conference.
+Acclaimed and award-winning translators Maureen Freely, Jennifer Grotz, Suzanne Jill Levine, Christopher Merrill, and Idra Novey will constitute the faculty during this third annual session.
 In addition to their literary accomplishments, each faculty member has been specifically chosen for his or her skill at guiding developing translators in a given genre.

 Other guests from the publishing, literary, and translating world will offer panels, discussions, or one-on-one meetings with conference participants.

 WAYS IN WHICH YOU CAN APPLY

 As a Participant in the Introductory Workshop: